vvvamii/SFML-Wykres-funkcji/README.md

 - Polynomial function graphing
 - Music in the background (yes, really - you can disable it though)

 ## How to use

 First thing you need to do is to enter the degree of the polynomial function (eg. quadratic function = 2).

 Next you will be asked to enter the coefficients for every single power (eg. linear function -> enter coefficient for x^1 and x^0).

 Finally, the result will be shown in the main window.
 From there you can use various options show in the menu or enter another function.

+## Known issues

+- The plot isn't smooth
+- 'Show points' function does not work properly in certain cases
+- You can't enter the function in main window - you must use console window